arawa/mattermost-install-guide/mattermost-centos-7-advanced.md

 [...]
 ```

 The RFC 8446 defining the implementation of TLS 1.3 is requiring the cipher TLS_AES_128_GCM_SHA256 in order to be compliant.
 However that cipher is detected by the SSL Qualys test as being weak because using a 128 bit algorithm.
-[A fix is on its way](https://github.com/ssllabs/ssllabs-scan/issues/636).
-In order to bypass this restriction and still get 100%, we will have to ask OpenSSL to not use this cipher, but at [the price of TLS1.3 compliance](https://serverfault.com/a/990952).
+A fix is on its way.
+In order to bypass this restriction and still get 100%, we will have to ask OpenSSL to not use this cipher, but at the price of TLS1.3 compliance. [src.](https://github.com/ssllabs/ssllabs-scan/issues/636) [src.](https://serverfault.com/a/990952)

 To know where to change this value we used `strace` against the `nginx` binary:
 ```